-The Selling Shareholder has granted an option to the Underwriters, exercisable for 30 days after the date of this Prospectus, to purchase up to an aggregate of 600,000 additional shares of Class A Common Stock at the public offering price set forth on the cover page of this Prospectus, less the underwriting discount.
+The Company and the Selling Shareholder have granted an option to the Underwriters, exercisable for 30 days after the date of this Prospectus, to purchase up to an aggregate of an additional 300,000 shares and 300,000 shares, respectively, of Class A Common Stock at the public offering price set forth on the cover page of this Prospectus, less the underwriting discount.
 The Underwriters may exercise this option solely to cover over-allotments, if any, made on the sale of the Class A Common Stock offered hereby.
 To the extent that the Underwriters exercise this option, each Underwriter will be obligated, subject to certain conditions, to purchase a number of additional shares of Class A Common Stock proportionate to such Underwriter's initial amount reflected in the foregoing table.